act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ### Passed Example 7

 This is a link that is a descendant of a paragraph element.
-The underline is removed, but the link's text has a background color contrast of more than 3:1 compared to the other text in the paragraph.
-When the link receives focus an underline appears.
-When the link receives hover an underline appears.
+The link's text has a background color contrast of more than 3:1 compared to the other text in the paragraph.
+When the link receives focus, an underline appears.
+When the link receives hover, an underline appears.

 ```html
 <style>